Server Generator Guide

 Socket Generator

-Generates WebSocket, TCP, and UDP mock servers.
+Generates WebSocket, TCP, and UDP adapter servers from a JSON/YAML configuration.
 Each socket type uses a different Go template for the generated code.
+The generated server resolves mock responses via the Mockarty HTTP node.

 WebSocket Configuration